mu-semtech/mu-ruby-template/README.md

 ## Example Dockerfile

-    FROM semtech/mu-sinatra-template:1.1.0-ruby2.1
+    FROM semtech/mu-sinatra-template:1.2.0-ruby2.1
     MAINTAINER Erika Pauwels <erika.pauwels@gmail.com>
     # ONBUILD of mu-sinatra-template takes care of everything

-## Using the template for development
-To use the template while developing your app, start a container in development mode with your code folder mounted in `/usr/src/app/ext`:

-    docker run --volume /path/to/your/code:/usr/src/app/ext -e RACK_ENV=development -d semtech/mu-sinatra-template:1.1.0-ruby2.1

-Changes will be automatically picked up by Sinatra.

 ## Configuration
 The SPARQL endpoint can be configured through the `MU_SPARQL_ENDPOINT` environment variable.
 By default this is set to `http://database:8890/sparql`.
 In that case the triple store used in the backend should be linked to the login service container as `database`.

 The `MU_APPLICATION_GRAPH` environment variable specifies the graph in the triple store the microservice will work in.
 By default this is set to `http://mu.semte.ch/application`.
 The graph name can be used in the service via `settings.graph`.

+## Develop a microservice using the template
+To use the template while developing your app, start a container in development mode with your code folder mounted in `/usr/src/app/ext`:

+    docker run --volume /path/to/your/code:/usr/src/app/ext
+                -e RACK_ENV=development
+	        -d semtech/mu-sinatra-template:1.2.0-ruby2.1

+Changes will be automatically picked up by Sinatra.

 ## Helper methods
 The template provides the user with several helper methods.